Electromagnetic Compatibility Regulations 2016

 The Regulations applies to:

-• Any “relevant apparatus”; basically, if EMC performance can be meaningfully measured, then the directive applies.
+• Any “relevant apparatus”; basically, if EMC performance can be meaningfully measured, then the regulation applies.

 • Installations (i.e. an assembly of individual pieces of apparatus brought together on a specific site).